davidjosearaujo/teraflowsdn/doc/notes/NGINX DOS Mitigation.md

 - [ ] Closing slow connections

 Programmatic solutions:
-- [ ] Real-time traffic analyser and NGINX configuration blocklists update
+- [ ] Real-time traffic analyzer and NGINX configuration blacklists update

-# NGINX ingress config
+## Ingress configuration
-Options used to configure NGINX ingress controller to limit the connections request limit, number of concurrent connections to the same IP address, among other specifications, using [Annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#external-authentication)
+Configure the ingress controller to limit the connections request limit, number of concurrent connections to the same IP address, among other specifications, using [Annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#external-authentication)

 Options used:
 -